5 Characters, Glyphs, and Writing Modes

 Common Number Separator

 - This property exists for characters that are not used independently, but in combination with other characters, for example the strokes making up CJK (Chinese, Japanese, and Korean) characters.
 It records a class for these characters, which is used to determine how they interact typographically.
-The following values are defined in the Unicode Standard 5.0: (see Unicode Character Database: Canonical Combining Class Values)
+The following values are defined in the Unicode Standard: (see Unicode Character Database: Canonical Combining Class Values); these were taken from version 5.0:

 Spacing, split, enclosing, reordrant, and Tibetan subjoined